Chatham County, Georgia: Education

 Public schools are operated by Savannah-Chatham County Public Schools.
 The entire county is in the district.

+Savannah State University is partly in the Savannah city limits and partly in an unincorporated area.

+Savannah College of Art and Design is in Savannah.

 Libraries

 The Live Oak Public Libraries constitute a regional library system that provides services to three Georgia counties: Chatham, Effingham, and Liberty.
 The former name of the system, "Chatham Effingham Liberty Regional Library," described this collaboration.
 In 2002, the name was changed to Live Oak, which reflects the personality of the region, as well as the life and growth of its branches.

 At the beginning of the 20th century, city leaders in Savannah began to discuss the need for a public library.
 The history of libraries in Chatham County dates to 1903.
 According to Geraldine LeMay, former director of the Savannah Public Chatham-Effingham and Liberty Regional Library, the Georgia Historical Society and the city of Savannah worked out a plan that year to establish the Savannah Public Library.
 The idea was the brainchild of the Georgia Historical Society, which set up a planning committee to determine how the facilities of the society might best be useful to the city of Savannah.
 In a joint meeting of committee members from the society and the city of Savannah, a free public library was established that would prove to be of great value to the community.
 This library, however, did not serve citizens of color.

+The parties agreed to allow free use of the society's books, provide physical space for the library, and annually contribute $500 in financial support for the library.
+In turn, the city would contribute $3,000 in annual support.
+The library opened in June 1903, but did not fully serve the public until November.
+By 1909, the Georgia Historical Society was no longer able to meet its financial commitment, leaving the city to provide full financial support.
+The library remained at Hodgson Hall, the space provided by the Georgia Historical Society, until 1915.
+From its early beginnings, the library offered special services to the community, including a department for children (although no one under the age of 14 was permitted to borrow books).
+The physical space at Hodgson Hall became too small to accommodate a large reference department, so the library established only a small collection of reference materials..
+In 1916, the Savannah Public Library opened to doors to a new facility on Bull Street within the Savannah Victorian Historic District.
+The new facility was made possible by a grant from the Carnegie Corporation.
+As the library grew in popularity, it again found itself needing more space.
+The building was able to add additional space in 1936 thanks to a grant from the U.S. Works Progress Administration (WPA).